macbuse/macbuse.github.io/PROG/index.md

 You should read this
  [tutorial for biomaths](https://python.sdv.univ-paris-diderot.fr/18_jupyter/)
- to get an idea of how it works.
+ to get an idea of how notebooks work.

 Lots of people use notebooks for swapping and explaining results :
 - [data